PyDevC/.dot/README.md

 # JET Engine

-My New desktop look will be more work oriented starting from this commit e98bea8
+My New desktop look will be more work oriented starting from this commit [e98bea8]

 > For actual productivity you should keep animations in hyprland config as `enable = no`

 ## Key FEATURES
+- [ ] Move it to quickshell, make it the greatest rice ever
 - [x] Eye pleasing
 - [x] Ease of use
 - [x] Less Search Fatigue